 2023.
 ‘A Hybrid Judiciary in a Hybrid Regime: A Case Study on Hungary’.
 ECPR General Conference (Charles University, Prague, 09/2023).

 2023.
-[Title withheld].
+‘Getting Article 7 Done: Coalition-Building against Hungary in the European Parliament’.
 ECPR General Conference (Charles University, Prague, 09/2023).

 2023.
 ‘A Hybrid Judiciary in a Hybrid Regime: A Case Study on Hungary’.
 Nuffield Early Career Workshop in Socio-Legal Studies (Nuffield College, Oxford, 06/2023).